kmacdonald06/language-translator/customizing.md

 ## Monolingual corpus customization
 {: #monolingual-corpus}

 Use a **monolingual corpus** to improve the general translation style of your model.
-Provide a plain text file in the target language, and the service will supplement the base model with an improved understanding of the style that it learns from the sample.
+Provide a plain text file in the target language, and the service will supplement the base model with general patterns and style that it learns from the text.

 - Training data format: plain text (UTF-8 encoded)
 - Minimum number of sentences: 1,000